RianNegreiros/AiShortsGenerator/frontend/README.md

 - **Video Creation**: Users can input a topic, select an image style, and define the duration for their video.
 - **Video Preview**: After generating a video, users can preview the video with generated captions and images.
+- **Video Deletion**: After generating a video, users can delete the video from the database and the cloud.
 - **Export Video**: Users can export the generated video once the rendering is completed.
 - **Dark/Light Theme**: The application supports dark and light modes.